j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-026-When-Operations-Became-the-Deliverable.md

 * Repository growth emerged from repeated operational needs.
 * Documentation evolved incrementally rather than through comprehensive planning.
 * The repository itself became a primary project deliverable.
+* The repository later demonstrated its operational value when the discovery layer failed (see CS-022).
 * Long-term AI operations can produce reusable research infrastructure in addition to research results.